jawerg/meterdata/presi.md

 clickhouse...

+- was created for real-time analytics of large datasets.
-- has its own SQL dialect and has some fine-grained controls when designing tables (e.g. engines and order by)
+- has its own SQL dialect and has some fine-grained controls when designing tables (e.g. engines and order by).
 - is a column-orientated warehouse, which allows to compress the stored data.
-  - allows for fast aggregation of means and standard deviations (as used for SE)
+  - allows for fast aggregation of means and standard deviations (as used for SE).
-- uses sparse indexes on sorted tables
+- uses sparse indexes on sorted tables.
   - thus minimal primary key size, despite large table sizes.
   - note: Postgres Index became larger than memory.